ksaj/ksaj.github.io/Recognition.md

-# The Apparent Display of Specific Cognition and Recognition in Non-Human Life Forms
+# The Apparent Display of Specific Cognition and Recognition in Non-Human Higher Life Forms